oooo111/Influenza-BERT/README.md

 Our 10 subtype funetine models have already been uploaded to Hugging Face(https://huggingface.co/rongye1/Influenza_BERT/tree/main/checkpoint).

 ## Pathogenicity_detection_Finetune
-The user needs to provide a FASTA file containing the sequences and a CSV file(sample: pathogenicity_100shot_data), with the data format as shown in the pathogenicity_data folder.
+The user needs to provide a FASTA file containing the sequences and a CSV file(sample: pathogenicity_100shot_data).
 Then, use the pathogenicity_finetune.ipynb file.
 Our 100-shot finetune models have already been uploaded to Hugging Face(https://huggingface.co/rongye1/Influenza_BERT/tree/main/pathogenicity_100shot_model).

 ## Eval